wacncontent/CustomizeTool/output/articles/sql-database/sql-database-upgrade-server.md

 > [AZURE.IMPORTANT] Starting with the release of Azure PowerShell 1.0 Preview, the Switch-AzureMode cmdlet is no longer available, and cmdlets that were in the Azure ResourceManger module have been renamed.
 The examples in this article use the new PowerShell 1.0 Preview naming convention.
 For detailed information, see [Deprecation of Switch-AzureMode in Azure PowerShell](https://github.com/Azure/azure-powershell/wiki/Deprecation-of-Switch-AzureMode-in-Azure-PowerShell).

 To run PowerShell cmdlets, you need to have Azure PowerShell installed and running, and due to the removal of Switch-AzureMode, you should download and install the latest Azure PowerShell by running the [Microsoft Web Platform Installer](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409).
-For detailed information, see [How to install and configure Azure PowerShell](../powershell-install-configure.md).
+For detailed information, see [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 ## Configure your credentials and select your subscription

 To run PowerShell cmdlets against your Azure subscription you must first establish access to your Azure account.
 Run the following and you will be presented with a sign in screen to enter your credentials.
-Use the same email and password that you use to sign in to the Azure portal.
+Use the same email and password that you use to sign in to the Azure Management Portal.

 	Add-AzureAccount